eevanwong/eevanwong/README.md

 I'm also the web team lead at Waterloop!

-Currently looking for internships in summer 2022.
+Currently looking for internships in Winter 2023.

 While mainly a JS/TS developer, I've been learning web technologies regarding Go.
 ### Reach me @: